arc90/git-sweep/README.rst

       branch1

-    To delete them, run again with `git-sweep cleanup`
+    To delete them, run again with `git-sweep cleanup --nofetch`

 Make it skip certain branches.